natkalia/pizzeria-kodilla-8.2/README.md

 - [ ] add more styling
 - [ ] add more RWD
 - [ ] verify/implement browser compatibility
+- [ ] add handling user clicking edit product button in Cart (now working as if it was a remove button)

 ## Project status
 In progress.